-At Pensacola State College, the Foundation manages 250 scholarships that have been privately funded as a legacy that over 258 donors have helped create.
-Through these scholarships, 175 that are endowed, donors have supported the passions and interests of students who apply for financial assistance.
+At Pensacola State College, the Foundation manages more than 300 scholarships that have been privately funded as a legacy that donors have helped create.
+Through these scholarships, donors have supported the passions and interests of students who apply for financial assistance.

 In 2022, the impact these donors created was felt by 1,066 students and families who were helped with scholarship awards that total more than $895,400!